agsb/milliForth-RiscV/docs/Notes.md

 in ten banks, first eigth banks (0-7) have bits 3:2 striped address access, the last two banks (8-9) are not striped.

-The gcc linker ld, have memory map for .data, .text, .bss, .rodata sections and a default segment memory.
+The gcc linker ld, have memory map for .text, .rodata, .data, .bss sections and a default segment memory.

 Where are the .heap and .stack ?
 Forth needs those @!@